-A Vivox SDK call requiring a Vivox Access Token failed with status code 20121 "Access Token Expired"
+A Vivox SDK call requiring a Vivox Access Token (VAT) failed with status code 20121 "Access Token Expired".

-- The code to set the expiration time is programmed correctly, but the device clock on the machine generating the token is significantly ahead or behind the server time (after adjusting for timezone).
+- The code to set the expiration time is set correctly, but the device clock on the machine generating the token is significantly behind the server time (after adjusting for timezone).

 - The token is generated correctly, but is being used (or reused) after the expiration time.
 It is best practice to only vend tokens when you are ready to use them.
 Using (or reusing) a token after the expiration time will result in this error.

-Use code similar to the following examples to generate tokens which expire 90 seconds past the current time:
+The following are examples of how to generate the expiration value 90 seconds past the current device time:

 -